francois/scout_inventory/README.md

     - It may be easier to display the reservation list and have a Notes field next to each event
 * Admin registers product Category

+## Product Examples

+Scout Groups should record every possible products that a Scout Troop can take with them when they go on an expedition:

+* Flags
+* Tents
+* Kitchen ustensils
+* Propane tanks
+* Projectors
+* etc.

 ## Technical Notes